encoredev/encore/docs/ts/develop/orms/prisma.md

 ### Prisma

-With Prisma you make your schema changes in a prisma schema file `schema.prisma`, and then use prismas cli tools to generate sql migrations and an TypeScript ORM client.
+With Prisma you make your schema changes in a Prisma schema file `schema.prisma`, and then use Prisma's CLI tools to generate SQL migrations and a TypeScript ORM client.

 Here is an example of using [Prisma](https://prisma.io/) with Encore.ts.
 We use `DB.connectionString` supply the connection string to Prisma: